How to

 - get AAP

-- get job offers or help from NAV finding work
+- get job offers or help from Nav finding work

-- have your ability to work assessed by NAV
+- have your ability to work assessed by Nav

 If you answer “no”, we will normally contact you before we terminate your AAP payments.